Decatur Heights Historic District

 The Decatur Heights Historic District is a national historic district in Cumberland, Allegany County, Maryland.
 It is a mixed-use district of 77 acre located on the northeast side of Cumberland.
 It contains a total of 377 residential / commercial / industrial historic resources, including five properties previously listed on the National Register of Historic Places.
-Approximately 50 percent of the resources in the district predate 1890, approximately 40 percent date were constructed between 1890 and 1930, and the remaining approximately 10 percent post-date 1930.
+Approximately 50 percent of the resources in the district predate 1890, approximately 40 percent were constructed between 1890 and 1930, and the remaining approximately 10 percent post-date 1930.
 It is significant because: 1) its association with the history of African-American education in Cumberland; 2) its association with the exploration and settlement of the region, with its location along the National Road; and 3) the dense concentration of primarily residential buildings built between about 1820 and the 1940s.

 It was listed on the National Register of Historic Places in 2005.